ltebs-polimi/AY2122_II_Project-5/README.md

 The code was tested on all three datasets, and the best performing one turned out to be the **Random Forest Classifier** learned using the **average+min_max** dataset, which reached **50% of accuracy** on the test set.

 #### $Master Position$
-In order to better assess the performance of the classifier we also tested it only on the four "master" positions: by grouping by three the positions (therefore by eliminating the small variations between each of the main positions) we obtained the **main positions**: supine, prone, left-sided and right-sided.
+In order to better assess the performance of the classifier we also tested it only on the four "master" positions: by grouping by three the positions (and therefore eliminating the small variations between each of the main positions) we obtained the **main positions**: supine, prone, left-sided and right-sided.
 When we tested our algorithm only with these targets, we easily obtained **100% accuracy**.